ladrians/mlND-Capstone/project/project.md

 and thesholding it to find the continuous relevant edges.
 Finally the selection is to keep the 3 RGB channels but just center on the selected region of interest.

-This section was valiadted with the [DataManagement](DataManagement.ipynb) jupyter notebook.
+This section was valiadted with the [Data Management](DataManagement.ipynb) jupyter notebook.

 #### Input Image Structure